-$$R1 = \frac{\left(5V{Trip} - 2V\right)}{2V} \times R4$$
+$$R1 = \frac{\left(5 V{Trip} - 2V\right)}{2V} \times R4$$

 Figure 21.
-5-V Input with UVLO
+5-V Input With UVLO

-using the TPS5210 when only 5 V is available
+using the TPS5211 when only 5 V is available

-The TPS5210 controller requires 12 V for internal control of the device.
-If an external source for 12 V is not available, a small on-board source must be included in the design.
-Total 12-V current is very small, typically about 20 mA, so even a small charge pump can be used to generate the supply voltage.
-The power stage is not voltage dependent, but component values must be selected for 5-V inputs and the frequency of operation is dependent upon the power stage input voltage.
+The TPS5211 controller requires 12 V for internal control of the device.
+If an external source for 12 V is not available, a small onboard source must be included in the design.
+A simple boost circuitry is described in TIs application report AN452 Providing a DSP Power Solution from +5 V or +3.3 V only Systems.
+Total 12-V current depends on switching frequency and power FETs gate charge characteristics.
+For reliable operation, this current should not exceed 120 mA.
+The power stage is not voltage dependent, but component values must be selected for 5-V inputs.
+The frequency of operation is dependent upon the power stage input voltage.
+A typical 5-V only application circuit is shown in Figure 22.